micmejia/bible-dump/NKJV/Lamentations/Lam 4.md

 _Those_ slain by the sword are better off Than _those_ who die of hunger; For these pine away, Stricken _for lack_ of the fruits of the field.

 ###### 10
-The hands of the compassionate women Have [^g]cooked their own children; They became food for them In the destruction of the daughter of my people.
+The hands of the compassionate women Have cooked their own children; They became food for them In the destruction of the daughter of my people.

 ###### 11
 The Lord has fulfilled His fury, He has poured out His fierce anger.
 He kindled a fire in Zion, And it has devoured its foundations.